Forced to Smoke

 Read a case study of non-animal research assessing how e-cigarettes impact airway cells.
 See a case study into human-relevant COPD research

-Read HRA’s media release announcing our report release here.
+Read our media release announcing our report release here.

 Listen to our podcast episodes detailing the research conducted and the ethical implications.